 Enjoy Comfort Foods with a Health Kick

 Who says comfort foods can’t have a health kick?
-For example, this creamy bowl of mushroom soup offers an umami, savory flavor while supporting a healthy weight.
-Studies have shown that increasing our intake of low-energy dense foods, such as mushrooms, in place of high-energy dense foods (think loaded potato soup), can be an effective way to reduce overall calories while still feeling full and emotionally satisfied after a meal.
+Studies show that increasing our intake of low-energy dense foods, such as mushrooms, in place of high-energy dense foods (think loaded potato soup), can be an effective way to feel full and emotionally satisfied after a meal.
+Pair this soup with whole-wheat toast, cheese and a side salad for a complete winter meal experience.
+Cheers to a good mood with good food.

 Print